DarthMike/darthmike.github.io/source/_posts/2015-11-03-jumping-into-existing-codebases.markdown

 ## Structure

 Just a quick glance of the repository structure can give you a feel of the (lack of) organization and practices of the team.
 Step number 2 after checking commit logs is browsing the project structure.
-I'm not going to judge or give opinion on what project structure should be the best, as it very much depends on the project, but I generally will try to identify these kind of folders:
+I'm not going to judge or give opinion on what project structure should be the best, as it very much depends on the project, but I generally will try to identify these kind of groups:

 - Code
 - Assets